jpqy/tinyapp/README.md

   * [x] Keeps track of how many times a given short URL is visited
   * [x] Keeps track of unique visitors for each URL
   * [x] Keeps track of every visit (timestamp, and a generated visitor_id), displayed on the URL edit page
+- Has a 'Hot' page with the most popular short URLs

 ## Getting Started